Ciubix8513/DotFiles/README.md

-# ArchSetupScripts
-These are just some scripts I use to make a new arch install comfortable for myself
+These are the config files I use